lixibox/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Require release the same-time with FE

-- [ ] Run DB Migration before restart Rails app
+- [ ] Run DB Migration before restart backend server

 - [ ] Add new permissions (new features)